Imagine-Business-Test/swyp-business-backend-service/README.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
-The rest of the commit message is then used for this.

-A detailed explanation can be found in this [document][commit-message-format].

 ## Editor Setup
 Before editing or adding new code to the code base ensure that your ide or editor of choose has the following installed and enabled.
 * tslint